MarmikGandhi/Shanti-Kiran-/README.md

 File	Description

-Shantikiranhomepage.html	Landing page with platform overview, intro video, and Google Meet link Shantikiranaboutyoga.html	Educational content about yoga styles, benefits, and embedded tutorials Shantikiranblog.html	A blog section featuring yoga wisdom, tips, and links to full articles Shantikiranbookings.html	Booking interface with instructor profiles and "Book Now" buttons Shantikiranourteam.html	Team introduction with instructor cards Shantikiranpaymentgateway.html	Payment form with dynamic UPI and QR scan section Shantikiransupport.html	Support center with FAQ, contact form, and assistance links signup.html	Sign-up form with client-side validation and backend fetch logic
+- Shantikiranhomepage.html --> Landing page with platform overview, intro video, and Google Meet link
+- Shantikiranaboutyoga.html --> Educational content about yoga styles, benefits, and embedded tutorials
+- Shantikiranblog.html --> A blog section featuring yoga wisdom, tips, and links to full articles
+- Shantikiranbookings.html --> Boking interface with instructor profiles and "Book Now" buttons
+- Shantikiranourteam.html	--> Team introduction with instructor cards
+- Shantikiranpaymentgateway.html --> Payment form with dynamic UPI and QR scan section
+- Shantikiransupport.html --> Support center with FAQ, contact form, and assistance links
+- Signup.html	--> Sign-up form with client-side validation and backend fetch logic

 These files are interlinked for a seamless user experience.